Noah Strømsted: 2023

 Strømsted would remain with Campos Racing for the full 2023 F4 Spanish Championship.
 He scored his first podium in Aragón, before a double podium came at the Circuito de Navarra.
-With more consistent points finishes, he was classified seventh in the championship, collecting 135 points and three podiums.
+With more consistent points finishes, Strømsted was classified seventh in the championship, collecting 135 points and three podiums.

 Formula Regional

 2023

 In Monza, Strømsted was announced to join the 2023 Formula Regional European Championship with RPM.
-Competing as a guest driver, he would finish a high of P6 in his first race.
+Competing as a guest driver, he would finish a high of sixth in his first race.

 2024

 Early in the year, Strømsted participated in one round of the 2024 Formula Regional Middle East Championship with Saintéloc Racing.
 He finished 16th twice and retired in the other, placing 29th in the standings.